Fundynamic/workshop-tdd-template/README.md

-# Template for tdd workshop
+# Template for TDD workshop

 If you want to quickly get a java project setup to use for a TDD workshop (or any kind of unit test driven workshop).